 The main ingredients you’ll need to create this delicious spaghetti sauce recipe.

 Making homemade spaghetti with a spaghetti sauce recipe doesn’t need to be complicated.
 All you need is some time and fresh quality ingredients.
-For this spaghetti sauce recipe, you’ll need onions, celery, green peppers, mushrooms, garlic, ground beef, canned whole tomatoes, tomato sauce, tomato paste, olive oil, along with a few spices.
+For this spaghetti sauce recipe, you’ll need onions, celery, green peppers, mushrooms, garlic, ground beef, canned whole tomatoes, tomato sauce, tomato paste, and olive oil, along with a few spices.

 What are the best tomatoes to use?